maddhew/bsiwindowsuprawnienia/siec.md

 #### 1. Co oznaczają udziały C$ oraz IPC$ i do czego są wykorzystywane?

 **DriveLetter$**: This is a shared root partition or volume.
 Shared root partitions and volumes are displayed as the drive letter name appended with the dollar sign ($).
 For example, when drive letters C and D are shared, they are displayed as C$ and D$.

+Shares with a $ are hidden shares (also called "Administrative shares" as mentioned by Diskilla) and thus not visible when requesting the share list of a device.
+(Dostęp do Administrative shares jest możliwy tylko z prawami administratora)

 **IPC$**: This is a resource that shares the named pipes that you must have for communication between programs.
 This resource cannot be deleted.

 #### 2. Jak przebiega zdalny dostęp do udziału udostępnionego użytkownikowi, którego lokalne konto (w systemie udostpęniającym udział) nie posiada hasła?